eja-nla/stylerequest/README.md

 # stylerequest

 The company that never was.
-Lived 2019-2021.
+Died 2021.
 StyleRequest was a stylist/spa booking platform that's presented like Instagram.
 The app had two services: Stylist and Spa.

 The Stylist tab had an 'explore' page that shows trending hairstyles.
 On tapping a hairstyle, you could book with the author of the style.
 The app also shows you stylists around you where you could tap and book appointment.